 If you open up a new business in a community where people aren’t closely connected, it’s easy to be overlooked.
 People would much rather stick with what they know, often turning to the reliability of large chains.
 They might not care that a new person has come to town to offer goods or services.

-But in a tight-knit, hands-on community, residents will get excited about small businesses that make their area unique and that cater to their specific interests.
+But in a tight-knit, hands-on community such as Ellicott City or West Annapolis, residents will get excited about small businesses that make their area unique and that cater to their specific interests.
 Your patrons will be more likely to establish a relationship with you, the business owner.
 This means you’ll not only have a reliable flow of business but — more importantly — a flow of business from people you enjoy serving.